 The Nix installation does two things:

-1. create the /nix directory
+- create the

 Our goal is to configure the fish initialization procedure to modify the fish environment in an equivalent way.
 To do so, we will use a tool called Foreign Environment, which allows us to modify fish environment variables via bash scripts.